 Depending on where a traveler ends up, even making the simplest hand gestures can result in big trouble for a traveler.
 Many know which gestures are unwelcome in North America – but what about the rest of the world?

 The customs for hand signs vary around the world, but the consensus is clear: any pointing gesture at a person or a gesture using the back of one's hand could be considered rude or vulgar.
 Around the world, pointing at someone is still considered to be rude and potentially threatening body language.
-In Western Europe (especially Ireland and the United Kingdom), giving a backwards "peace sign" isn't considered hip – it's considered the same as extending a middle finger.
+In Western Europe (especially Ireland and the United Kingdom), giving a backward "peace sign" isn't considered hip – it's considered the same as extending a middle finger.
 Other potentially rude gestures include the "OK" sign, and a thumbs up.

 When using hand signs around the world, the more open and vague, the better.
 Instead of pointing, offer an arm motion to show where something is or what direction to go in.
 When it comes to hand signs, it may be better to avoid them entirely.